 - Bake the cookies in the center of your preheated 350°F oven for 12 to 15 minutes, or until golden brown along the edges.
 If you find the cookies have puffed up in the oven and the indent is gone, simply press the centers down right after baking to reshape the indent.
 They're easy to shape while they're still hot.
-I like to do this with the bottom of an espresso cup.
+I like to do this with the back of a measuring spoon.

 - Cool the cookies for about 5 to 10 minutes on your baking sheet, then transfer to a wire rack to cool completely to room temperature.